kriskowal/qooqbooq/design.md

 };
 ```

-At this point, we've achieved composition and implicit error propagation.
-We
+At this point, we've achieved composition and implicit error
-can now very easily create promises from other promises either in serial or in
+propagation.
+We can now very easily create promises from other promises
-parallel (see design/q6.js).
-This example creates a promise for the eventual
+either in serial or in parallel (see [design 6](design/q6.js)).
+This
-sum of promised values.
+example creates a promise for the eventual sum of promised values.

 ```javascript
 promises.reduce(function (accumulating, promise) {